PrefectHQ/prefect/docs/guide/getting_started/next-steps.md

 ```

-When we run this flow, everything will work perfectly as long as the job runs successfully.
+When we run this flow, everything will work perfectly as long as the Spark job runs successfully.
 However, if the job fails, then the `submitted` task will enter a `Failed` state.
 Because the default trigger on the `tear_down_cluster` task is `all_successful`, it will enter a `TriggerFailed` state -- a special variant of `Failed` that indicates that the trigger, not a runtime error, was the cause.

 To fix this, we simply adjust the trigger when defining the task.
 In this case we can use the `always_run` trigger, which is an alias for `all_finished`: